phaubertin/jinue/doc/syscalls/get-process.md

-# GET_THREAD_LOCAL - Get Thread Local Storage Address
+# GET_PROCESS - Get Descriptor for Current Process

 ## Description

-Get the address of the thread-local storage for the current thread.
+Get a descriptor that represents the current process.

-A thread can set the address and size of its thread-local storage by calling the Set Thread-Local Storage system call.

 ## Arguments

-Function number (`arg0`) is 7.
+Function number (`arg0`) is 14.

 ```
     +----------------------------------------------------------------+
-    |                         function = 7                           |  arg0
+    |                         function = 14                          |  arg0
     +----------------------------------------------------------------+
     31                                                               0